 The Indirect Method of Accounting is used to generate a Cash Flow Statement and uses the company’s Accrual Method records.
 This method starts with net income or net loss and then adds or deducts balances to arrive at the cash flow from operating activities.
 It is a trendy method because most companies use the Accrual Method, and the information can easily be gathered from the accrual accounts.

 Under the Indirect Method, the information used comes from the Income Statement and the Balance Sheet, typical accounts found in the company's Chart of Accounts.
-Generally, the format used to present the Cash Flow Statement using Indirect Method is by presenting the cash flow from operating activities, cash flow from investing activities and cash flow from financing activities.
+Generally, the format used to present the Cash Flow Statement using the Indirect Method is by presenting the cash flow from operating activities, cash flow from investing activities, and cash flow from financing activities.